Kitware/VTK/Documentation/release/dev/htg-representation-decimation.md

 ## HTG Surface Representation improvements

-- Rewrite french comments to english
-- Generify cell visibility test to work in 3D as well as 1D and 2D, and not necessarily with parallel projection.
-- Support masks in 2D and 3D
-- Update and add vtkAdaptiveDataSetSurfaceFilter tests
+Cells outside the camera frustum are now decimated in 3D as well as 1D and 2D in HTG Surface Representation.
+The method to check their visibility has been generified to work in all cases, including without parallel projection (which was required before), and with masks.
+Existing tests have been updated and new ones created to cover these functionalities.

 Some protected members of `vtkAdaptiveDataSetSurfaceFilter` have been moved to private or completely removed:
 - Removed: